Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

         Data to be associated with this transaction.
 Has no effect on the protocol level.
             * Type: Byte127
             * Optional: yes
-        * `assetType` \
+        * `assetIdentifier` \
-        A human readable label which maps to the type of asset (a AssetV2 token, NanoPoly, NanoArbit, etc) that is being transferred.
+        An identifier which denotes a type of asset (an AssetV2 assetLabel, an AssetV1 assetCode, LVL type, TOPL type, etc)
           * Type: String
           * Optional: no
         * `inputPath` \